-ESG Rating Industries are based on GICS sub-industries, where applicable, which we group to form peer sets in which companies face relatively similar Key Issues.
+ESG Rating Industries are based on GICS sub-industries, where applicable, which MSCI ESG Research groups to form peer sets in which companies face relatively similar Key Issues.
 As a result, each ESG Rating Industry can be mapped to a GICS sub-industry, a GICS Industry or several GICS sub-industries.
-13